lbds137/the-night-house/roles.md

 {% include atoms/heading.html size="2" text="Instructions" %}

 {%- capture intro_note -%}
-    To gain access to the main part of the server, you will need to **leave a quick introduction** in the {% include atoms/roles/text.html text="!c!introduction!c!" %} channel and then request the {% include atoms/roles/text.html text="!r!497610586750976020!r!" %} role from a {% include atoms/roles/text.html text="!r!499037360340598819!r!" %} member in the {% include atoms/roles/text.html text="!c!role-request!c!" %} channel.
-In the latter channel you may also optionally self-assign a number of roles, listed out below.
+    To gain access to the main part of the server, you will need to **leave a quick introduction** in the {% include atoms/roles/text.html text="!c!introduction!c!" %} channel.
+Your introduction **must** contain the following information, unless otherwise specified:
+    - Preferred name and pronouns
+    - Age **or** mention of whether you are **over** or **under** 18 years of age (minors **are** allowed in the server)
+    - Confirmation that you have **read** the server rules and you **agree to abide** by them
+    - Occult interests and/or path
+    - Reason(s) for joining
+    - How you found us
+    - Anything else you'd like to tell us about yourself *(optional)* Once you are admitted, you may use the {% include atoms/roles/text.html text="!c!role-request!c!" %} channel to (optionally) self-assign a number of roles, listed out below.
+Please note that some channels are only visible to members with certain roles.
 {%- endcapture -%}
 {% include molecules/roles/note.html text=intro_note %}